ipfs-inactive/jenkins/README.md

 ## WIP: In the process of being setup

-You can follow along with the issues listed over at https://github.com/ipfs/jenkins/issues
+You can get an overview of our progress at https://waffle.io/ipfs/jenkins

 ## Development Environment Setup